Nina Simone discography

-Nina Simone was an American singer, songwriter, pianist, and arranger.
+Nina Simone was an American composer, pianist, singer, songwriter, arranger and civil rights activist.

 Albums

 This is a list of Simone's official albums, both studio and live, issued with her explicit co-operation.

 Additional album releases

 Singles

-Nina Simone’s life as a recording artist can be divided into three phases: early period (1957-64, corresponding to her albums with Bethlehem and Colpix); middle period (1964-74, corresponding to her albums with Philips and RCA); and late period (1974-2003, corresponding to her time either without a recording contract or with a multitude of different contracts).
+Nina Simone's life as a recording artist can be divided into three phases: early period (1957–64, corresponding to her albums with Bethlehem and Colpix); middle period (1964–74, corresponding to her albums with Philips and RCA); and late period (1974–2003, corresponding to her time either without a recording contract or with a multitude of different contracts).
 Simone died in 2003, and all releases after this are posthumous.